containerbuildsystem/osbs-docs/docs/admins.rst

 a specific container image in a container registry; or it can reference an ImageStreamTag object.

 Updating this globally effectively deploys a different version of OSBS.

+It takes one of the following forms:

+imagestream:*imagestream*:*tag*
+  use the image from the specified OpenShift ImageStreamTag

+image:*pullspec*
+  pull the image from the specified pullspec (including registry, repository, and either tag or digest)

 Deploy OSBS on OpenShift
 ------------------------